Wainwright, Molina make history, then lead Cards over Brews

 Albert Pujols hit an RBI double in the eighth.
 He remains at 697 career home runs, fourth on the all-time list behind Barry Bonds (755), Hank Aaron (714) and Babe Ruth (715).

-Pujols was hit on the right shoulder by a Burnes pitch in the sixth, but remained in the contest.
+Pujols was hit on the right shoulder by Burnes' pitch in the sixth, but remained in the contest.

 Ryan Helsley picked up his 17th save in 21 opportunities.